universalsoftware/dcm4che/README.md

 Binaries: not available
 Issue Tracker: not available

-This is a fork from [dcm4che-3.x] project (https://github.com/dcm4che/dcm4che).
+This is a fork from [dcm4che-3.x](https://github.com/dcm4che/dcm4che) project.

 One main focus was to reuse the major functionality adding some specific features and leaving the initial code almost untouched.